johnjg12/snort-scripts/README.md

 This lists the top AppIDs that snort reported with the sessions.
 At this time I am unsure of where the mapping is, so this is reserved for future use and will be updated once there is a mapping.
 It is not of much use currently.

-Stream5 State Summary
+<strong>Stream5 State Summary</strong>

 This section lists the stream5 states summary.
 This section is useful for getting an overall picture of the states set in the sessions.
 For example, if you see a high percent for "Saw Client but not Server" then this indicates that snort is only seeing the client side of traffic and you should refer to the "top sessions for client_no_server_count" section for a list of the sessions.
 In the example above, less than 1% of the sessions logged only saw the client and 99% of the sessions Saw the Server but not the Client, so the ""top sessions for server_no_client_count" section should be refered to.

-Session Flags Summary
+<strong>Session Flags Summary</strong>

 This section lists the session flags summary.
 This section is useful for getting an overall picture of the flags set in the sessions.
 This will give you some additional information on the traffic by looking for patterns on what flags are set the most often.

-Example Summary/Take Aways
+<strong>Example Summary/Take Aways</strong>

 From this specific example, it can be determined that there is a problem with this traffic.
-The problem appears to be that there is asynchronous traffic where the device is only seeing traffic from the servers, and is not seeing traffic from the clients.
-The customer should be provided with a list of the top sessions for server_no_client so that they can investigate why this traffic is not being seen by our device.
+The problem appears to be that there is asymmetric traffic where the device is only seeing traffic from the servers, and is not seeing traffic from the clients.